simonlindholm/decomp-permuter/README.md

 The permuter expects as input one or more directory containing:
   - a .c file with a single function,
   - a .o file to match,
-  - a .sh file that compiles the .c file.
+  - a .sh file that compiles the .c file,
+  - a .toml file specifying function_name, compiler type, and custom randomization weights.

 For projects with a properly configured makefile, you should be able to set these up by running
 ```